-Net cash provided by financing activities primarily related to funds received from the issuance of notes debt, the Cantor Loan and the issuance of the Nettar Series X Preferred shares.
+Net cash provided by financing activities primarily related to funds received from the issuance of notes debt, Cantor Loan and the issuance of the Nettar Series X Preferred Shares.

 Net cash provided by financing activities was \$27,900 thousand for the year ended December 31, 2021 compared to \$17,780 thousand for the year ended December 31, 2020.
-The increase was primarily due to funds received from the issuance of our Nettar Series X Preferred shares and the Cantor Loan.
+The increase was primarily due to funds received from the issuance of our Nettar Series X Preferred Shares and the Initial Loan.